CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 ###### Example: Model card metadata for the Qwen-7B model

-This example shows best practice for the Qwen-7B model using information published within and for the model's repository in Hugging Face.
+This example demonstrates best practices for the Qwen-7B model using information published within and for the model's repository on Hugging Face.

 ```json
 {